karlmdavis/ansible-role-rcm-dotfiles/README.md

 This Ansible role can be used to install and configure [RCM](https://github.com/thoughtbot/rcm), a management suite for dotfiles.

+Once this role has been applied, the repos defined for it can be modified locally.
+Any new dotfiles created in those repos can be deployed by simply running:

+    $ rcup -f

 ## Requirements

 This role requires the following on the Ansible management system: